kuhchung/kuhchung.github.io/pages/hunters-notes/Deviljho.md

 If you *do* stagger him out of it, either on his way to eating or in the process of eating, he will never go for that specific piece of meat again.

-Once he's eaten one type of meat, there's no point in feeding him any more of that type.
+Once he's eaten one type of meat, there's basically no point in feeding him any more of that type.
+Someone might say *but ackshually if we have a para LS and we feed him a 2nd...* but no really.

 This guy is just as active tired as he is raged.
 Very unique.